 - Touch – The tables and kitchen counters feel smooth and free from crumbs and dust; it’s so much easier to keep things clean when there isn’t clutter!

-- Taste – I sip luxuriously on camomile tea in my backyard with the sun on my face instead of spending so much time cleaning up after my family.
+- Taste – I sip luxuriously on camomile tea while relaxing in my backyard, the sun on my face, instead of spending time cleaning up after my family.

 #3.
 Should you declutter items by category or location?

 The KonMari method is famous for advocating decluttering by category.